 - Provide verbal and written notice to your students of your willingness to accommodate.

 - Communicate clear and concise expectations for performance to your students.

 - Distinguish between essential and non–essential components of the course.

 - Respect requests for reasonable accommodations.

 - Permit students to use auxiliary aides and technologies that ensure access (e.g., note takers, readers, scribes, tape recorders, assistive listening devices).

 - Assure that your course materials, whether printed or electronic, are accessible and available in alternative formats.

-- Consult with the director of disability resources if you have questions regarding an accommodation.
+- Consult with the director of accessibility resources if you have questions regarding an accommodation.

 - Keep student disability–related information strictly confidential.